jjjutla/FibreTag/Funding.md

 - itemID: Unique ID of the item
 - nfcUID: Unique NFC identifier
 - stage: The stage (e.g. “Manufacturing”, “Packaging”, “Shipping”)
 - action: “start" or "stop".
-Indicates whether the stage is being started or completed.
+Indicates whether the stage is being started or completed
 - workerID: ID of the worker updating the stage
 - timestamp: Date-time of the action.
-If not provided, server current time is used.
+If not provided, server current time is used

 **Response:**
 - success: True/False